Epic Dry-Rubbed Baked Chicken Wings

 BUT REALLY?
 WINE WITH BAKED CHICKEN WINGS??

 I know… I know.
-I’m breaking just about EVER chicken wing rule here… there’s no beer.
+I’m breaking just about EVERY chicken wing rule here… there’s no beer.
 While you might be thinking I’ve lost my marbles… just hear me out okay?
 Sutter Home Riesling has an amazing almost tropical fruit taste, which when paired with a spicy dish, is absolutely delicious and memorable!
 I promise!
 After pairing it with a sweet wine, I was blown away.
 Remember back when I paired this spicy chicken meal with white zinfandel?
 Wine is the way to go here friends!

 TIPS AND TRICKS FOR MAKING BAKED CHICKEN WINGS: